ckeditor/ckeditor5/docs/getting-started/setup/optimizing-build-size.md

 ### Code imports

-The first step in the process of optimizing build size is to import only the editor features you need, as adding more plugins to the editor configuration will increase build size.
+The first step in optimizing build size is to import only the editor features you need, as adding more plugins to the editor configuration will increase build size.

 The next step is to change the way you import the editor features.
 Currently, you are probably importing them from the following packages: